rust-lang/cc-rs/README.md

 # gcc-rs

+A library to compile C/C++ code into a Rust library/application.

 [![Build Status](https://travis-ci.org/alexcrichton/gcc-rs.svg?branch=master)](https://travis-ci.org/alexcrichton/gcc-rs)
 [![Build status](https://ci.appveyor.com/api/projects/status/onu270iw98h81nwv?svg=true)](https://ci.appveyor.com/project/alexcrichton/gcc-rs)

 [Documentation](http://alexcrichton.com/gcc-rs)

-A simple library meant to be used as a build dependency with Cargo packages in order to build a set of C files into a static archive.
+A simple library meant to be used as a build dependency with Cargo packages in order to build a set of C/C++ files into a static archive.
+Note that while this crate is called "gcc", it actually calls out to the most relevant compile for a platform, for example using `cl` on MSVC.
+That is, this crate does indeed work on MSVC!

 ## Using gcc-rs